The hints and tips below are intended as a general guide rather than an exhaustive list of rules.

 use anti-virus software and keep it up to date on a regular basis

 install and learn how to use a personal firewall.

 download the latest security updates for your web browser and operating system.

 Most operating systems and internet browsers already come with various security features such as firewalls, automatic security updates and website filters.
 You should enable these security features.
 You should also consider installing additional security tools, designed to provide your computer with extra protection, such as anti-spyware and browser security software.
-None of these tools alone can guarantee 100% protection all of the time but together they will considerably reduce the chances of your computer becoming infected and fraudsters capturing your sensitive information.
+None of these tools alone can guarantee 100% protection all the time but together they will considerably reduce the chances of your computer becoming infected and fraudsters capturing your sensitive information.